EBIvariation/eva-pipeline/README.md

 # European Variation Archive (EVA) Pipeline v2 [![Build Status](https://travis-ci.org/EBIvariation/eva-pipeline.svg)](https://travis-ci.org/EBIvariation/eva-pipeline)

-The European Variation Archive pipeline processes VCF files and stores the variants contained within them in a database, in a format that supports efficient searching.
+The European Variation Archive pipeline processes Variant Call Format (VCF) files and stores the variants contained within them in a database, in a format that supports efficient searching.
 The EVA pipeline produces and stores the following information:

 * A normalized representation of the variants contained within a VCF file
 * Variant annotation: consequence type, SIFT and Polyphen scores, etc
 * Statistics: allele and genotype counts and frequencies

 You can find a more detailed description of these operations in the [project wiki](https://github.com/EBIvariation/eva-pipeline/wiki/Jobs).
-Please visit the [EVA website](http://www.ebi.ac.uk/eva/?Variant Browser) to see a public service depending on this pipeline, or the [EVA web services repository](https://github.com/EBIvariation/eva-ws) for more information on the API.
+Please visit the [EVA website](http://www.ebi.ac.uk/eva/?Variant Browser) to see a public service depending on this pipeline, and the [EVA web services repository](https://github.com/EBIvariation/eva-ws) for more information on the API.

 The pipeline automatically tracks the job status, and avoids waste of computation by resuming a job in the exact point where it failed; successful steps already executed are automatically skipped.

 ## Dependencies

-The pipeline is implemented purely in Java and uses the Maven build system.
+The pipeline has been implemented in Java and uses the Maven build system.

 In order to run, the pipeline needs access to a MongoDB database instance.
 The easiest way to set one up in a local machine is [using Docker](https://hub.docker.com/_/mongo/).

 If you want to generate and store variant annotations you will also need to [download Ensembl VEP](http://www.ensembl.org/info/docs/tools/vep/script/vep_download.html).
-Please note this software requires Perl.
+Please note this software requires Perl to be installed.

 Finally, before compiling the pipeline itself, you will need to clone and build its dependencies running these commands from a folder of your choice: